evanx/fr-client-auth-mlk/README.md

 Lula-auth is a scaleable microservice providing /register and /login endpoints for pre-authorized client auth, intended for communications between distributed services and/or remote devices.

-Lula-auth is used by Lula-hub - see https://github.com/evanx/lula-hub.
+Lula-auth is used for Lula-hub by Lula-client - see https://github.com/evanx/lula-hub

 Lula-hub syncs Redis streams.
 Its limitation in IoT is that client devices must run Redis 5.

 ## Deployment recommendations

-Note that each instance of this service should be rate limited to 4 requests per second e.g. via an Nginx Ingress Controller for Kubernetes.
+Note that each instance of this service should be rate limited to 2 requests per second e.g. via an Nginx Ingress Controller for Kubernetes.

+If the Bcrypt "rounds" are reduced from 12 to 10, then the rate limiting can be increased to 10 requests per second, but "your mileage may vary."
+For the minimum Bcrypt rounds of 8, you could load test at 40 requests per second.

+If a request is rejected by rate limiting, your load balancer should return `503` ("Service temporarily unavailable"), and the clients should retry with exponential backoff.

-Each endpoint can be rate limited by IP to 1 request per 10 seconds.
-Therefore client retries must be scheduled at 15 second intervals, with exponential backoff, e.g. see https://github.com/evanx/lula-client.
+Each endpoint can be rate limited by IP to 1 request per 8 seconds.
+Then client retries can be scheduled with a minimum backoff of 10 seconds.

 ## Usage